Astronomy Essentials

 Report a fireball (very bright meteor) to the American Meteor Society: it’s fun and easy!

-The last perihelion of the comet was September 10, 2018.
-On that same night, Comet 21P/Giacobini-Zinner came closer to Earth than it had in 72 years.
+During the perihelion of the comet on September 10, 2018, Comet 21P/Giacobini-Zinner came closer to Earth than it had in 72 years.
 Consequently, the Draconids had an outburst in 2018.
-We posted best pics of the comet as it swept safely past.
+See photos of the comet as it swept safely past.

 Where is the radiant point?

-The Draconids are best in the evening, instead of before dawn, because the winged Dragon, the shower’s radiant point, flies highest in the October sky at nightfall.
+The Draconids are best in the evening, because the winged Dragon, the shower’s radiant point, flies highest in the October sky at nightfall.
 As night passes – no matter where you are on Earth – the radiant point sinks lower in your sky.

 You don’t have to locate Draco the Dragon to watch the Draconids.
 These meteors fly every which way through the starry sky.
 But finding Draco is fun and relatively easy.
-The two charts above show you two easy ways to find it.
-You can star-hop from the Big Dipper.
-Or you can star-hop from the Summer Triangle.
+The two charts in this article show you two easy ways to find it.
+You can star-hop either from the Big Dipper or from the Summer Triangle.

 Astronomers in the early 20th century speculated that meteors and comets were related.
 So of course they tried to link various comets to the spectacular showers of meteors that sometimes rain down in Earth’s sky.